andraugust/andraugust.github.io/thermo-2.md

 | Gold | 129 |
 | Lead | 128 |

+Evidently it takes a lot of energy to raise the temperature of water.

 The last thing I'll note about heat is that $$C$$ is defined for a given phase--solid, liquid or gas.
 If a phase transition occurs then heat energy goes into breaking chemical bonds while temperature stays constant.

 ## Path Dependence